What is Limited Liability Partnership (LLP) Registration?

 7. Forms to file with ROC:

-- Within 30 days of the appointment designated partner, file Form-3 (addendum in the agreement) and Form -4 (appointment of designated partners) with the ROC.
+- Within 30 days of the appointment designated partner, file Form-3 (addendum in the agreement) and Form-4 (appointment of designated partners) with the ROC.
 Delays in filing these forms can incur penalties.

 8. Amendment in LLP Agreement:

-- Amend the LLP agreement to reflect the addition added of the new designated partner, ensuring that all roles, responsibilities, and profit-sharing arrangements are clearly mentioned.
+- Amend the LLP agreement to reflect the addition of the new designated partner, ensuring that all roles, responsibilities, and profit-sharing arrangements are clearly mentioned.

 9. Approval by MCA: